 Also, if you’re not seeking 100% financing, the loan term is typically 12 months, but you can request 18 months if it’s an extensive rehab project.

-Rehab Financial Group (RFG) is a direct private lending firm that offers 100% financing for fix & flip projects in the East Coast and Midwest.
+Rehab Financial Group (RFG) is a direct private lending firm that offers 100% financing for fix & flip projects in 35+ states.
 Here are some of their lending guidelines:

 - Loan Amounts: $50K to $1M